King Wadada

-King Wadada, also known as Austin Peter, (born on 6 August 1975) is a Nigerian reggae musician, singer, and songwriter.
+Austin Peter, professionally known as King Wadada, (born on 6 August 1975) is a Nigerian reggae musician, singer, and songwriter.
 He won the Kora Awards in 2010 as Africa's best reggae artist of the year.
 He is best known for his song "Holy Holy."

 Early life

 King Wadada was born on 6 August 1975 in Urhonigbe, in the Orhionmwon local government area of Edo State in Nigeria.

 Career

-King Wadada, was signed to Miracle Day Music.
+King Wadada was signed to Miracle Day Music.
 He won the Kora Awards as Africa's best reggae artist of the year in 2010.